Interested in slicing, dicing, measuring, and analyzing data for customer and business insights?

 - A shared belief that data is a core asset that can be used to enhance operations, customer service, marketing and strategy

 - More effective leverage of more data – corporate, product, channel, and customer – for faster results

 Technology is only a tool, it is not the answer..!

 - Support for analytics by senior managers who embrace new ideas and are willing to shift power and resources to those who make data-driven decisions

-The case study of a novel construct called Business Cockpit (also called LaunchTower in the Pharma Industry) illustrates the way Business Analytics is becoming more central in retail and CPG decision making.
+This case study of a novel construct called Business Cockpit (also called LaunchTower in the BioTech and Pharmaceutical Industry) illustrates the way Business Analytics is becoming more central in retail and CPG decision making.

 Our AMEX credit card was recently compromised.
 Someone got hold of the card information and Petro Canada charges started to rack up.
 Amex spotted this suspicious pattern and immediately initiated a fraud alert thru multiple touch points.

 What does your credit card company know about you?
 A lot…maybe more than your spouse.
 A study of how customers of Canadian Tire were using the company’s credit cards found that 2200 of 100,000 cardholders who used their card at drinking places missed four payments within the next 12 months.
 By contrast, only 530 of the cardholders who used their card at the dentist missed four payments within the next 12 months.
 So drinking is a predictor of credit risk.